AlejandroJaramilloUran/antioquia_canopy_3dmap/README.md

 Parts of the code were taken and modified from: https://github.com/milos-agathon/3d-forest-height-maps

 - fh_antioquia.js: shows the code used in Google Earth Engine to obtain the data.
-- ant_canopy_height.R: shows the code used to manipulate and create 2D and 3D plots.
+- ant_canopy_height.R: shows the code used to manipulate data and create 2D and 3D plots.